fiolj/sparta/doc/Section_start.rst

 Makefile.serial for an example of how this can be done.

 If you are installing MPI yourself, we recommend MPICH 1.2 or 2.0 or OpenMPI.
-MPICH can be downloaded from the `Argonne MPI site <http://www-unix.mcs.anl.gov/mpi>`__.
-OpenMPI can be downloaded the
-`OpenMPI site <http://www.open-mpi.org>`__.
+MPICH can be downloaded from the `Argonne MPI site <http://www.mpich.org>`__.
+OpenMPI can be downloaded from the `OpenMPI site <http://www.open-mpi.org>`__.
 If you are running on a big parallel platform, your system admins or the vendor should have already installed a version of MPI, which will be faster than MPICH or OpenMPI,